katcozadd/project-1-game/README.md

 ### Project Continuation

 Before I submit this project into my portfolio work, I intended on:
--creating a scoreboard that adds points every time a vegetable is "caught" -creating custom alert messages to let user know that they have either won the game or lost
+- Creating a scoreboard that adds points every time a vegetable is "caught"
+- Creating custom alert messages to let user know that they have either won the game or lost

 ### Deployment